Nested particle filters for online parameter estimation in discrete-time state-space Markov models: Convergence analysis

-The size of the set $\{ \tilde \theta_t^{(i)} \}_{1 \le i \le \hat N_t}$ is particularly relevant to the computation of the so-called effective sample size (ESS) \cite{Doucet00} of the particle approximation produced by Algorithm \ref{alRA}.
-The ESS is commonly used to assess the numerical stability of particle filters \cite{Chopin12,Beskos11} and can be written, in normalised form, as\footnote{For standard particle filters targeting the posterior measure of the state $X_t$ given the observations, the filter approximation after the sampling step, and before resampling, involves a set of {\em distinct} particles $\{ x_t^{(i)}; i=1, ..., N\}$ with normalised importance weights $w_t^{(i)}$.
-Since the particles are distinct, the normalised effective sample size has the simpler form $\mbox{NESS}_t(N) = \left( N\sum_{i=1}^N (w_t^{(i)})^2 \right)^{-1}$ usually found in the literature \cite{Doucet00}.
-The expression in \eqref{eqNESS1} reduces to the same simple form when $n_t^{(i)}=1$ for all $i$, i.e., when all particles are indeed distinct, but accounts for the more general case in which replicas may exist.}
+The size of the set $\{ \tilde \theta_t^{(i)} \}_{1 \le i \le \hat N_t}$ is particularly relevant to the computation of the so-called effective sample size (ESS) \citep{Kong94} (see also \citep{Doucet00}) of the particle approximation produced by Algorithm \ref{alRA}.
+The ESS, which is commonly used to assess the numerical stability of particle filters \citep{Chopin12,Beskos14}, was defined in \citep{Kong94} as